ldesplat/neo4j-driver/README.md

     db.cypher('MATCH (n:Person) RETURN n', function (err, results) {

         // verify the err object again
-        // if it is an instanceof Error then it's most likely a network error
+        // if it is an instanceOf Error then it's most likely a network error
-        // otherwize it is the normal error (an array) returned from Neo4j's transaction endpoint
+        // otherwise it is the normal error (an array) returned from Neo4j's transaction endpoint

         // results is the same object that Neo4j returns from the transaction/commit endpoint